hardeepsingh05/Car-Sales-EDA/README.md

 --> Performing Exploratory Data Analysis (EDA) on a dataset related to Car_Sales

---> If not able to preview Code file then visit this link: https://nbviewer.org/github/hardeepsingh05/Car-Sales-EDA/blob/a3be788e6fe08da6f168550c17c7d60a1127013d/Project_1%2CEDA%2CHardeep%20Singh%2C%20Car_sales.ipynb
+--> If not able to preview Code file in GitHub then visit this link: https://nbviewer.org/github/hardeepsingh05/Car-Sales-EDA/blob/a3be788e6fe08da6f168550c17c7d60a1127013d/Project_1%2CEDA%2CHardeep%20Singh%2C%20Car_sales.ipynb